Explore at your pace

 -

-Access to all permanent exhibition galleries across the main buildings and the surrounding gardens
+Access to all permanent exhibition galleries (TNM Collection Exhibitions) and the garden.

 -